Nikola Koprivica: College career

 As a freshman, Koprivica appeared in 15 games (including four starts) at Washington State University in their 2006–07 season.
 He made the first career start against the San Diego State on December 21, 2006.
 Seven days later, on December 28, he scored season/career-high 12 points against the UCLA.

 As a sophomore, Koprivica appeared in 34 of 35 games in the Cougars' 2007–08 season.
 On December 9, 2007, he tied career-high 12 points in 19 minutes knocking down 5-of-6 from the field against Portland State.
 On March 20, 2008, he played seven minutes in his NCAA tournament debut against Winthrop.
 He earned Pacific-10 Conference men's basketball All-Academic Second team.

 As a junior, Koprivica appeared in all 33 games, including 18 starts, in the Cougars' 2008–09 season where he played with the future NBA All-Star Klay Thompson.
 On November 8, 2008, he pulled down career-high eight rebounds in season-opener against Mississippi Valley State.
 On February 7, 2009, he dished out career-high five assists against California.
 At the end of the season, he was selected for the first time to Pacific-10 Conference All-Academic First team.

 As a senior, Koprivica appeared in all 31 games, including 10 starts in the Cougars' 2009–10 season.
 He was ranked third on the team and 15th in the Pac-10 with 5.1 rebounds per game.
 He led team and ranked third in the conference with a .426 (43-for-101) for 3-point field goal percentage.
 On December 2, 2009, he contributed eight points, four rebounds, and four assists at lost from Gonzaga.
 On December 2, he tied a career high with 11 rebounds against Air Force.
 He scored a career high 23 points against Portland State on December 19.
 At the end of the season, he was selected for the second time to Pacific-10 Conference All-Academic First team.

 Koprivica ended his college career with 85 wins, ranking as the second winningest player in the school history.

 Professional career

-On July 13, 2004, Koprivica signed a two-year contract with the Atlas of the Serbia-Monenegro First League.
+On July 13, 2004, Koprivica signed a two-year contract with the Atlas of the Serbia-Montenegro First League.
 After the expiration of the contract he went to the United States where he planned to play college basketball.